rcove/aws-tgw-r8040/README.md

 -------------------------------------------------------------------

-To run the script
+To run the script in terrraform
-    terraform init
+    terraform init\
-    terraform apply
+    terraform apply\

-You can Logon after about 30 mins to the manager via the windows based Check Point SmartDashboard
+You can Logon after about 30 mins to the manager via the windows based Check Point SmartDashboard R80.40

 To remove the environment
-1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the VPNs to be deleted then run;
+1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the VPNs to be deleted then run\ terraform destroy\
-    terraform destroy

-Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the cme and autoprov-cfg\
+Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the CME and autoprov-cfg similar to the bootstrap\

-Please note that these scripts are for labs and are not production validated, you should make sure you validate them if you plan on using them in anger.
+Please note that these scripts are for demonstration in labs and are not production validated, you should make sure you validate and test them if you plan on using them in anger.